oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add a `newlineSequences` property of type `string[]`, optional, minItems: 1, default `[ "\r\n", "\n" ]`

+- [Issue #188](https://github.com/oasis-tcs/sarif-spec/issues/188): "Consider specifying an implied default value when columnKind is missing"

+    In the `run` object:

+    - Specify `unicodeCodePoints` as the default for `columnKind`.

 - [Issue #223](https://github.com/oasis-tcs/sarif-spec/issues/223): "Remove uniqueItems constraint from result.locations"

     In the `result` object: